All About Water-Soluble Vitamins

 - Vitamin B6 can be found rarely.
 People who are addicted to alcohol can be at greater risk.

-- The symptoms include anaemia, skin rashes and depression.
-Some large dose of pyridoxine is used to treat carpal tunnel syndrome.
+- The symptoms include anemia, skin rashes and depression.
+Some large doses of pyridoxine are used to treat carpal tunnel syndrome.

 - Specifically, this should be taken with a doctor's prescription.